Insecurity: Gov. Sule convenes first expanded security meeting in 2022 – The Sun Nigeria

 Nasarawa State governor, Engr.
 Abdullahi Sule, has convened the first expanded security meeting, aimed towards reviewing the recent security challenges in the state.

-The expanded security meeting held at the Government House, on Wednesday, is the first in the new year, has in attendance members of the state security council, traditional rulers, as well as representatives of both Fulani and Tiv ethnic nationalities.
+This was contained in a government House Press Release signed by the chief press Secretary to the governor, Mr. Ibrahim Inuwa Addra made available to journalist on Thursday saying it is the first in the new year, has in attendance members of the state security council, traditional rulers, as well as representatives of both Fulani and Tiv ethnic nationalities.

 Welcoming members of the security council in the state, Engr.
 Sule said the meeting became necessary in order to review recent crisis that occurred across parts of the state, with a view to identify and put in place appropriate measures to stop reoccurrence.